francopestilli/brainlife.hugo/content/team/shiloh.md

 position : 'Graduate Student'
 image : '/images/avatar/shiloh.jpg'
 location : 'Northwestern University'
+description: "Shiloh is studying how sensory information is encoded and transformed in neural circuits, and how it is used for decision making.
+She aims to study connectivity between olfactory brain regions, and how they process odor information."
 ---

-Shiloh is studying how sensory information is encoded and transformed in neural circuits, and how it is used for decision making.
-She aims to study connectivity between olfactory brain regions, and how they process odor information.